 In the spring of 2003, John suffered a devastating brain injury caused by a fall, resulting in a four-month stay at a local nursing home.
 During that time, Alvin returned to the nursery to manage the spring season–and fell in love with the business.
 In the year following, he purchased the nursery and set about a series of major renovations, including tearing down most of the house that John and Ada had previously lived in as well as upgrading and restoring the 70-year old greenhouses.

 Beginning in spring 2005, the nursery once again became a year-round business, serving customers with a complete selection of shrubs, trees, perennials and garden products.
 Over the next decade, the nursery continued to grow, adding several additional greenhouses facilitated by the purchase of the historic Standard Oil property across the street.
 In the spring of 2008, Alvin’s son David joined the business full-time.

 In October 2013, Vander Giessen Nursery began the most significant upgrade of its facilities in its 75-year history.
 Beginning with tearing down the three wood-frame greenhouses on site–two of which dated back to the late 1930s–the nursery expanded by building one large, modern glass greenhouse to replace the three older structures.
 This state-of-the-art facility provides ideal conditions for growing as well as shopping, and allows for year-round uses.

-Today, Vander Giessen Nursery continues to serve the community in the same location where it all started some 80 years ago back in 1938.
+Today, Vander Giessen Nursery continues to serve the community in the same location where it all started over 80 years ago back in 1938.
 Although much has changed since 1938, our commitment remains the same: providing the best plants and products we can offer with the knowledge and service to ensure your garden thrives.